WisTex/WisTex-Public-License/README.md

 If you make changes to the core code or documentation, you shall share and make the source code available to others under this license, either by providing a download link or linking to a code repository or including it with the software or another common method of distributing source code.
 Any changes you make and the resulting source code shall be made freely available to the maintainers of the software and to the public without charge.

+### Licensing of Copies and Deriviative Works

+Any changes to this script are subject to this license and shall be licensed under this license.
+Any derivative works shall be licensed under this license.

+You cannot re-release this work under a more restrictive license, however, it may be re-released under a new version of the WisTex Public License.
+Changing licenses does not affect the license of code released before the change.

 ### Code Covered by this License

 Third party libraries shall not be considered part of this software, and therefore not subject to this license, as long as they are separated and identified as sperate libraries.
 The licenses of these libraries may not change or interfere with this license.